Pictured: Pottery Gazette and Glass Trade Review 1948-1949

 Cast anchor on our native shore.

-The last verse of the song The Wandering Sailor as written by Miles Peter Andrews for his 1779 comic opera Summer amusementor An adventure of Margate.
+Source: Last verse of the song The Wandering Sailor by Miles Peter Andrews (1779), from the comic opera Summer Amusement.

 Let the Wealthy & Great,